- Welded industrial radial fans

 - Made in Germany with German motors

 As the powerhouse of an extraction system, the fans dictate the system’s effectiveness and operating costs.
 Schuko fans are particularly suitable for pneumatic conveyance of dust and chips, e.g. from woodworking, paper conversion and plastics processing operations.
-In the welded industrial version, they are designed for lengthy operation, are developed in-house and are produced individually – made in Germany with German motors.
+In the welded industrial version, they are designed for lengthy operation, are developed in-house and are produced individually – made in Germany.

 With a so-called radial fan a larger increase in pressure is generated with same amount of air.
 Air is sucked in parallel to the drive axis of the radial fan and returned by the rotation of the impeller by 90° and is blown out radially.